geudde/attic-chest/pages/02.season-1/04.meeting-04/02.sonnet/docs.md

 Like one whose bosom heaves with secret woes.

 Lost in amaze I turn’d my steps aside,
-When, o’er the Pile, I saw *Oblivion* stride,
+When, o’er the pile, I saw *Oblivion* stride,
 With mien imperious, and with vacant eyne.
 “Perchance thou know’st (I cried) — Ah speak! declare!”
 Abrupt, she answer’d hoarse, and shook the air,